 Finalize your 1031 exchange with a streamlined, stress-free closing process.

-Registered Representative · 1031 Financial
+Founder, 1031 Financial

-“Jeffrey brings a rare combination of market knowledge, professionalism, and genuine client care.
+“Scott brings a rare combination of market knowledge, professionalism, and genuine client care.
 He helped me evaluate multiple DST options, explained the tradeoffs clearly, and made sure I felt comfortable with my decision.
 I would absolutely work with him again.”

-“What stood out most was Jeffreys’s ability to make the process feel personal.
+“What stood out most was Scott’s ability to make the process feel personal.
 He listened carefully, understood what I wanted, and helped me choose an option that fit my goals.
 It never felt like a sales pitch — it felt like honest guidance from someone I could trust.”

-“Working with Jeff made the 1031 process feel easy and comfortable.
+“Working with Scott made the 1031 process feel easy and comfortable.
 He took the time to explain every option and always had my best interests in mind.
 I felt confident in the recommendation and appreciated how responsive and thoughtful he was throughout.”

 Commonly referred to as the "Seven Deadly Sins" (IRS Revenue Ruling 2004-86), these are the rules every DST must follow.